Our District » Herrick Project » Herrick Facility Bond Vote

 Stabilizing Our Schools, Investing in Our Community

-On March 4th, voters in the Milton Town School District will have the opportunity to consider a bond proposal that will fund crucial upgrades to district facilities.
+On March 4th, voters in the Milton Town School District had the opportunity to consider a bond proposal that will fund crucial upgrades to district facilities.
+The bond passed, thank you.

 Library Learning